 3. Preventing Injury and Staying Out of the Box

-Developing contact confidence, respect for the opponent, and the rules of the game are critical to preventing injury.
+Developing contact confidence, respect for the opponent, and game rules are critical to preventing injury.
 Players need to know they must keep their hands and elbows down to avoid head contact.
 They cannot take runs at opposing players and should be cognizant of the distance traveled when engaging an opponent.
-They cannot leave their feet or hit from behind.
+They cannot leave their feet or be hit from behind.

 Kids should start learning and practicing the proper form at the youngest ages to avoid both injury and penalties.